alitvinc/CV/cv.md

 - During the year I would like to learn several programming languages, meet hundreds of interesting people.
 - In a year or less, I would like to do my first internship.
-- In two or three years - work in the first Big Data or IA projects.
+- In two or three years - work in the first Big Data or AI projects.
 - Meet whit Elon Musk.
 - Working with a collider, space or electric vehicles.
 - In five years, I would like to change the processes in the world with the help of code and people around.